The Kind

 of its kindred evils.
 We resist modern decisionism, hour-long invitations,

-graveyard stories, praying through on the mourner’s bench, highpressure
+graveyard stories, praying through on the mourner’s bench, highpressure tactics

-gospel only (Romans 1:16).
+only (Romans 1:16).
 WE ARE MISSIONARY

-BAPTISTS ON EVANGELISM Our firm
+BAPTISTS ON EVANGELISM Our firm stand

-stand on the doctrines of grace does not make us anti-missionary nor non-progressive.
+on the doctrines of grace does not make us anti-missionary nor non-progressive.

 We are missionary in profession and practice.
-Our missionaries are sent
+Our missionaries are sent out

-work to a missionary society.
+to a missionary society.
 WE ARE ANABAPTISTS

 ON BAPTISM Our people